 Whether you own a classic car or just like to look at them, there’s a place in Myrtle Beach that has plenty for you to enjoy.

-Wheels of Yesteryear, at 413 Hospitality Lane near the Myrtle Beach Speedway, is a sprawling car museum featuring classic and muscle cars from the 1940s to the 1970s, with one 1986 model also on display.
+Wheels of Yesteryear, at 413 Hospitality Lane near the 501 Tanger outlets, is a sprawling car museum featuring classic and muscle cars from the 1940s to the 1970s, with one 1986 model also on display.

-North Carolina natives Paul and Carol Cummings opened the museum in Myrtle Beach nearly 10 years ago.
+North Carolina natives Paul and Carol Cummings opened the museum in Myrtle Beach 11 years.
 Starting a car museum had been a longtime dream for Paul.

 “It all started when my dad bought me a 1940 Ford Coupe,” Paul said.
 “The car bug bit and continues to this day.”

-The couple chose to move to Myrtle Beach to start this venture because they wanted to open in a tourist town.
+The couple chose to start this venture in Myrtle Beach because they wanted to open in a tourist town.

-Paul’s car collection is quite large, and all cars cannot be displayed in the museum at one time.
-Wheels of Yesteryear closes for about four weeks, from mid-January to mid-February, each year so that the staff can switch out inventory.
+Since the collection is quite large, and all cars cannot be displayed in the museum at one time, Wheels of Yesteryear closes for about three weeks, from mid-January to mid-February, each year so that the staff can switch out inventory.

 “People always like to come back to see what we’ve changed,” Carol said.
 “That brings a lot of repeat visitors.”